randombyt/Chicuelo-Mix/README.md

 5. Cosmetic Changes like animation effect on arrows & sounds while browsing

 ## Future Prospects:
-This theme will continue to mimic the original.
-Additions (if any) will not deviate from original. game list sizes at the moment have to be manually added and can't be called via layout, this will be updated once i figure out how to do it.
+* This theme will continue to mimic the original.
+Additions (if any) will not deviate from original.

-Lastly I've found attrcat-Mode forums to be very helpful, this here is my little bit of contribution for the community :)
+* Game list sizes at the moment have to be manually added and can't be called via layout, this will be updated once i figure out how to do it.

 ## Credits:

 ### General Attract-Mode Stuff: